 If you took pension transfer or investment advice direct from Capital & Income Solutions, or indirectly through Mike Connelly of TMFSL, you may have suffered significant losses.
 A substantial number of our successful claimants were completely oblivious to the fact they’d been mis-advised or the level of their losses.
-But help is at hand and Beat the Banks will happily check for free the advice you were given AND remember submitting a claim has no impact on your current pension arrangements.
+But help is at hand and Beat the Banks and our trusted partners will happily check for free the advice you were given AND remember submitting a claim has no impact on your current pension arrangements.

 Beat the Banks is a CMC.
 You can claim for free, without using a CMC, first to your provider or to the FOS/FSCS/TPO.
 Click here for more information.